calguy1000/obsidian_rest/README.md

 ### Security

 This application is not to be considered as secure.
 It is for use in home labs, or over other secured connections (secure tunnels, vpn's etc).
 However, some small steps have been taken to provide a level of security:
     - A random pre-shared key is generated on initial setup
     - This pre-shared key must be provided to the /auth method in order to receive an authorization token
     - The authorization token is only valid for 30 minutes.
     - Only one authorization token is provided at a time.  i.e: it is stored as a static file in the private web directory.
-      If another account tries to create one (assuming they got the pre-shared key), if a token existed and was not expired, the request wouuld fail.
+      If another account tries to create one (assuming they got the pre-shared key), if a token existed and was not expired, the request would fail.
     - If the pre-shared key changes on the server side, the authorization token is invalidated.
 If you feel your site has been compromised, change the pre-shared key by running 'make genkey'

 ### API Endpoints